rulewis/journey-optimizer.en/help/using/personalization/personalization-syntax.md

 3 - Activity Id
 4 - Offer specific attributes.
 Depending on the offer type supported attributes can be used.
 For example for images `deliveryUrl`.

-For more information on Decisions API, refer to [this page](https://experienceleague.adobe.com/docs/offer-decisioning/using/api-reference/offer-delivery/deliver-offers.html?lang=en#deliver-offers-using-the-decisions-api).

-For more information on Offers Representation, refer to [this page](https://experienceleague.adobe.com/docs/offer-decisioning/using/api-reference/offer-delivery/deliver-offers.html?lang=en#accept-and-content-type-headers).
+For more information on Decisions API and on Offers Representation, refer to [this page](../../using/offers/api-reference/decisions-api/deliver-offers.md)

 All the references are validated against Offers Schema with a validation mechanism described in [this page](personalization-validation.md).